Proterra Catalyst

-The Proterra Catalyst is a battery electric bus that was built by Proterra from 2014 to 2020.
+The Proterra Catalyst is a battery-electric low-floor transit bus that was built by Proterra from 2014 to 2020.
+The second generation of Proterra's battery-electric buses, it succeeded the earlier EcoRide as the company's flagship product.

 History

 In 2014 Proterra introduced the Catalyst, a fast-charge 100% electric bus to replace the EcoRide BE35.
 The bus was built on the EcoRide's design and engineering and delivered a longer, lighter and more fuel-efficient bus.
 The second-generation bus measures either 42 ft or 36 feet and weighs approximately 27000 lb.
 The bus is built from lightweight, durable carbon composite.
 The overall lower weight helps reduce wear and tear on streets.
 It has no tailpipe and runs virtually silent.

 Specifications

 With the on-route fast charging system, the Catalyst can be operated continuously, 24/7, without the need to head to the depot for lengthy charge times.
 Catalyst buses equipped with the Fast Charge (FC) battery pack can charge at a rate of up to 500 kW.
 The company added a 35 ft model of the Catalyst to its product line in October 2015.

 Catalyst is a modular system, offered with two different lengths, two different drivetrains, and seven different batteries, depending on the required passenger capacity, speed (hill performance), and range, respectively.